2E0PGS/nbarc/index.md

 ## Upcoming talks and events

-* Mar 28th Quiz Night (With Prizes)
-* Apr 4th On Air Night
-* Apr 11th Fun with SSTV (Slow Scan Television)
-* April 18th Good Friday No Meeting
-* April 25th Film Night
-* May 2nd Balloon Workshop with the Balloon Team.
+* May 9th Rummage Box Sale.
+Bring your items for £1 an item or less
-* Saturday-Sunday May 10th & 11th Mills on the Air including Balloon Launch
+* May 10 th - 11 th Saturday/Sunday:-Mills on the air
+* May 23 rd Fun with SSTV (The Cancelled Event from April)
+* May 30 th Planning for Bodger’s Burgers (Who brings What)

 ## Courses